Neural Machine Learning I

 Office/Phone: MXF 229, 713-348-3595 email preferred

-Office hour: by appointment
+Office hour: by

-Preferred window: Tuesday 4:15 - 5:30pm (preliminary)
+Preferred window: Tuesday 4:00 - 5:30pm (preliminary)

 Make appointments in this window if possible.

-You may also come by in this window unannounced but only an appointment ensures that I am there.
 You can ask for time outside the preferred window, and I will accommodate your request at my earliest possibility but cannot promise to find time immediately.

 Teaching Assistant, grader and contact information:

-Ziting Tang zt21@rice.edu TA
+Ziting Tang, email: zt21@rice.edu

-Advising by TA: by appointment zt21@rice.edu
+Advising by TAs: by appointment (contact TAs by email)

 Sample Course Outline